Greco-Bactrian Kingdom: Euthydemid dynasty and Seleucid invasion

+tónde soi bōmòn thuṓdē, présba kydístē theôn Hestía, Diòs kat' álsos kallídendron éktisen kaì klytaîs ḗskēse loibaîs empýrois Hēliódotos óphra tòm pántōn mégiston Euthýdēmon basiléōn toû te paîda kallínikon ekprepê Dēmḗtrion preumenḕs sṓizēis ekēdeî(s) sỳn Týchai theόphron(i).

+"Heliodotus dedicated this fragrant altar for Hestia, venerable goddess, illustrious amongst all, in the grove of Zeus, with beautiful trees; he made libations and sacrifices so that the greatest of all kings Euthydemus, as well as his son, the glorious, victorious and remarkable Demetrius, be preserved of all pains, with the help of Tyche with divine thoughts."

 Following the departure of the Seleucid army, the Bactrian kingdom seems to have expanded.
 In the west, areas in north-eastern Iran may have been absorbed, possibly as far as into Parthia, whose ruler had been defeated by Antiochus the Great.
 These territories possibly are identical with the Bactrian satrapies of Tapuria and Traxiane.

-Expansion into the Indian subcontinent (after 180 BC)
+Expansion into the Indian subcontinent (around 180 BC)

-Demetrius, the son of Euthydemus, started an invasion of the subcontinent from 180 BC, a few years after the Mauryan empire had been overthrown by the Shunga dynasty.
+Demetrius, the son of Euthydemus, started an invasion of the subcontinent before 180 BC, and a few years after the Mauryan empire had been overthrown by the Shunga dynasty.
 Historians differ on the motivations behind the invasion.
 Some historians suggest that the invasion of the subcontinent was intended to show their support for the Mauryan empire, and to protect the Buddhist faith from the religious persecutions of the Shungas as alleged by Buddhist scriptures (Tarn).
 Other historians have argued however that the accounts of these persecutions have been exaggerated (Thapar, Lamotte).

 Demetrius may have been as far as the imperial capital Pataliputra in today's eastern India (today Patna).
 However, these campaigns are typically attributed to Menander.
+His conquests were mentioned along with that of Menander by the historian Strabo, as having "subdued more tribes than Alexander."
 The invasion was completed by 175 BC.
 This established in the northwestern Indian Subcontinent what is called the Indo-Greek Kingdom, which lasted for almost two centuries until around 10 AD.
-The Buddhist faith flourished under the Indo-Greek kings, foremost among them Menander I.

-It was also a period of great cultural syncretism, exemplified by the development of Greco-Buddhism.
+The Buddhist faith flourished under the Indo-Greek kings, especially Menander who was arguably the most powerful of them all.
+It was also a period of great cultural syncretism, exemplified by the development of Greco-Buddhism in the region of Gandhara.